ThejanW/rasa_core/docs/tutorial_fake_user.rst

 In this example we will:

-- Introduce the platform for interactive interactive policy learning
+- Introduce the platform for interactive policy learning

 - Do a test example against a fake user